aares-source/Be.HexEditor/README.md

 Be.HexEditor
 ============

-This repository mirrors source code of [Be.HexEditor](http://sourceforge.net/projects/hexbox/) project created by Bernhard Elbl.
+This is a fork from https://github.com/Pkcs11Admin/Be.HexEditor that mirrors source code of [Be.HexEditor](http://sourceforge.net/projects/hexbox/) project created by Bernhard Elbl.

+In this fork I have upgrade the code to .Net 7.
+On the way EBCDIC compatibility has been lost.